dwighthouse/unofficial-talonvoice-docs/docs/Rules.md

 ### Word or Number

 Any standard word or numerical digit.
-Variants in spelling are usually acceptable.

 * `save` - Recognizes "save"
 * `apple` - Recognizes "apple"
 * `3` - Recognizes "three"
-* `their` - Recognizes "there", "their", and "they're"
+* `there` - Recognizes "there", "their", and "they're"